Blyth, Northumberland: Renewables

-Proposed clean coal power station
+Proposed coal power station

-On 11 May 2007, proposals for a £2 billion clean coal power station were announced by energy supplier RWE npower.
-If the plans go ahead, it is estimated that 1,500 jobs will be created for the construction, with another 200 full-time staff required for the running of the plant, which would open in 2014 on the site of the old power station.
+On 11 May 2007, proposals for a £2 billion coal power station were announced by energy supplier RWE npower.
+If the plans were go ahead, it was estimated that 1,500 jobs would be created for the construction, with another 200 full-time staff required for the running of the plant, which would open in 2014 on the site of the old power station.
 The development would see the installation of three 800 megawatt coal-fired units, which would generate enough energy to supply around 3.5 million homes.
 These plans have, however, met some opposition; many residents living in the area feel that the land should be redeveloped for other purposes, rather than continue to be used as an industrial site.
 The MP for Wansbeck, Denis Murphy, stated that, although the project would have benefits for the area, he still had concerns; Ronnie Campbell, the MP for Blyth Valley, claimed he would welcome the development as long as it did not have an adverse effect on the overall regeneration of the area.